- Modern Family:

 - Lampshaded on Mystery Science Theater 3000, in the episode "Manhunt in Space" (from the Rocky Jones, Space Ranger series from the 50s), when one supporting character was identified as a traitor to the Space Rangers, siding with the evil alien queen.
 At one point, when Rocky says hello to the character, Crow cries out, "I'm not a traitor!"
 Later, when Rocky leaves, Crow answers, "See ya, Rocky.
 I'll just sit here and, uh, not be a traitor."

-- In The Movie of the series, which riffed on This Island Earth, one of the characters makes an embarrassing reference to "your composer" when speaking of Beethoven.
+- In The Movie of the series, which riffed on This Island Earth, one of the characters makes an embarrassing reference to "your composer" when speaking of Mozart.
 Tom Servo promptly breaks in: "Uh, I'm NOT an alien!"
 Followed minutes later by "And then I ram my ovipositor down your throat and lay my eggs in your chest — but I'm not an alien."

 - MST3K really enjoys this trope.
 In the Tormented episode, the protagonist is startled by a door opening moments after allowing his former mistress to fall to her death.
 Crow imitates his reaction by yelling, "I didn't kill her!"